FreeAndFair/ColoradoRLA/docs/v_and_v.md

 represent the system requirements without being influenced by implementation choices.
 These will be performed under live conditions.

 The third level of dynamic checking is user interface (UI) testing.
-UI testing is different, because it takes special tools to drive a UI for a system in a way that is repeatable but still at the level of a human user.
-There are two kinds of UI testing to consider.
-First, during UI design, a prototype of the final system is used to simulate the user’s experience of the actual system.
-We will use this prototype to get early and regular feedback from users.
-This feedback will inform our iterative design improvements.
-Additionally, testing sessions can be observed, recorded, and shared with other team members to ensure that end user experience remains central during the design process.

-Second, there is testing to be sure that the implemented UI conforms to the design and the product requirements built into the design.
+Usability and accessibility testing will be handled by the Colorado Department of State (CDOS) for this project, in accordance with their processes for such; however, before delivering a version of the system to CDOS for testing, we will run our own set of tests to ensure that the implemented UI conforms to the design and the product requirements built into the design.
 This kind of testing is automated using tools that can drive the UI based on test scenarios; the testing is run regularly to be sure that no inadvertent code changes cause the implementation to diverge from the design.
 Since formal methods for verifying UI functionality and responsiveness are less mature than for algorithmic verification, UI testing is an important component of the overall assurance case.

 Dynamic checking only provides indicative evidence that a system performs as intended, because it is typically not possible to test all